-JULY 2022
+SEPTEMBER 2022

-TABLE OF CONTENT DEFINITIONS AND ACRONYMS 3 1.
-PURPOSE 4 INTRODUCTION 4 2.
-3. 4.
-5. 6.
+TABLE OF CONTENT

+DEFINITIONS AND ACRONYMS

+1. PURPOSE 4

+2. INTRODUCTION 4

+3. OBJECTIVES 5

+4. SCOPE 6

+5. FINTECH INNOVATION ANALYTICAL FRAMEWORK 6

+6. REGULATORY PROGRAMME 9

 6.1.
+Regulatory Programme Approach 9

-Regulatory Programme Approach9 6.2.
-Eligibility and Participation Criteria9 6.3.
-Domestic and International Regulatory Collaboration......
-10 6.4.
-7. GENERAL 14 8.
-9. Appendix A: Analytical Framework Diagram15
+6.2.
+Eligibility and Participation Criteria 9

+6.3.
+Domestic and International Regulatory Collaboration 10

+6.4.
+Regulatory Programme Phases 10

+7. GENERAL 14

+8. EFFECTIVE DATE: 14

+9. ENQUIRIES 14

+Appendix A: Analytical Framework Diagram15

+Appe ndix B: Regulatory Framework Application Form 16

-DEFINITIONS AND ACRONYMS AML/CTF/CPF Means "Anti-Money Laundering, Combating the Financing of Terrorism and Proliferation "as defined in the FIA.
-FinTech "Financial Technology" technology-enabled innovation in financial services that could result in new business models, applications, processes, or products with an associated material effect on financial markets and institutions and the provision of financial services.
+DEFINITIONS AND ACRONYMS AML/CTF/CPF FinTech "Financial Technology" technology-enabled innovation in financial services could result in new business models, applications, processes, or products with associated material effect on financial markets and institutions and the provision of financial services.
 1 FinTech Innovation A financial innovation in the financial sector that impacts on the Bank's mandate and role as a regulator of the financial sector.
 This includes innovations and services by Virtual Asset Service Providers (VASPs) such as the facilitation, trading, and storage of virtual assets including crypto assets.
 FIA Financial Intelligence Act 13 of 2012, as amended Virtual Asset Means a digital representation of value that can be digitally traded, or transferred, and can be used for payment or investment purposes.
 Virtual assets do not include digital representations of fiat currencies, securities and other financial assets.
-Virtual Asset Service Provider (VASPs) Means any natural or legal persons which, as a business, conducts one or more of the following activities or operations for or on behalf of another natural or legal person: , i) Exchange between virtual assets and fiat currencies; ii) Exchange between one or more forms of virtual assets; iii) Transfer 2 of virtual assets; iv) Safekeeping and/or administration of virtual assets or instruments iv) Safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; v) Participation in and provision of financial services related to an issuer's offer and/or sale of a virtual asset.
+Virtual Asset Service Provider (VASPs) Means any natural or legal persons which, as a business, conducts one or more of the following activities or operations for or on behalf of another natural or legal person: · · / i) Exchange between virtual assets and fiat currencies; ii) Exchange between one or more forms of virtual assets; iii) Transfer2 of virtual assets; iv) Safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; Participation in and provision of financial services related to an issuer's offer and/or sale of a virtual asset.
 For the purpose of this Framework, VASPs are included as FinTechs.